Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Conclusion

-In this paper, we propose constrained abstractive summarization to preserve the factual consistency of abstractive summarization.
-We demonstrate that CAS leads to higher-quality, especially more factually consistent summaries and CAS has significant benefits in both standard and interactive summarization scenarios.
-For future work, we will explore better constraint discovery techniques to exploit the potentials of CAS and investigate negative constraints, which ensure that constrained models never generate certain inconsistent information.
+In this paper, we propose constrained abstractive summarization (CAS), a general setup that can be easily incorporated into existing abstractive models to preserve factual consistency.
+We demonstrate that CAS leads to higher-quality, especially more factually consistent summaries, in automatic and interactive summarization under both automatic and human evaluations.
+For future work, we will explore and facilitate alternative means beyond lexically constrained decoding to fulfill CAS.